nanees15/SWE/README.md

     * The driver & rider shall be able to cancel the ride at any time.

 * Requirements / Inputs:
-    * Rider/Driver should click on "cancel ride" button
+    * Rider/Driver should click on "cancel ride" button // input
     * specify the reason why he/she want to cancel the ride from checkbox and if he/she chose "other", then he/she can write in text field.

 * Source:
     * The Source can be DRIVER or USER

 * Pre-Condition:
-    * Rider must register an account. / Driver must apply to be a driver.
-    * Driver/rider must log in ??
     * Rider must click on Book a ride, be matched with a driver and the ride start.
     * Checking the number of cancels the driver/rider made through the day.
-    If it exceeds the maximum allowed number of cancels per day, the driver/rider should be informed that if cancellation done he/she will pay a fine.
+    If it exceeds the maximum allowed number of cancels per day, the driver/rider should be informed that if he/she cancels the drive, he/she will pay a fine.

 * Post-Condition:
     * System should increment driver/rider 's number of cancels